How I work

 Clear, flexible, and scalable.

-Most founders focus heavily on two of these:
+Most founders invest heavily in two things:

-2. Governance (how decisions get made and who has authority)
+2. How decisions get made

 But they under-design the third: